 So when I ended up with a dead computer last year, it made me consider the importance of having several backup systems, especially a cloud-based off-site option.
 It was then that I decided to give the Carbonite online computer backup service a go.

 Was it a good idea?
 I must say that is was as I got to test it out much sooner than I’d hoped I’d need to…

-Since I’d recently re-installed Windows 7, I must have set the updates to be entirely automatic (instead of my preferred ‘download and then ask me to install when I want to’ option), which means Windows goes off and grabs the latest updates at 3am in the morning and then installs them, so not only do you find that your computer reboots itself during the night despite whatever applications you might still have open and running, but if there’s any problems, then you’re not there to see them!
+Since I’d recently re-installed Windows 7, I must have set the updates to be entirely automatic (instead of my preferred ‘download and then ask me to install when I want to’ option), which means Windows goes off and grabs the latest updates at 3am in the morning and then installs them, so not only do you find that your computer reboots itself during the night despite whatever applications you might still have open and running, but if there are any problems, then you’re not there to see them!

-However, because I’d started using the Carbonite online backup service the previous month, I was able to quickly and easily restore all my personal data to just how they had been at the end of the previous night – in fact it was much quicker and simpler to do than to digging out my backup external hard drive from the storage cupboard – which admittedly should ideally be stored off-site at a family or friends house for extra safety of my data.
+However, because I’d started using the Carbonite online backup service the previous month, I was able to quickly and easily restore all my personal data to just how they had been at the end of the previous night – in fact, it was much quicker and simpler to do than to dig out my backup external hard drive from the storage cupboard – which admittedly should ideally be stored off-site at a family or friends house for extra safety of my data.

-Anyway, thanks to Carbonite runs silently in the background without any intervention on your part, doesn’t slow down the running of my computer and is respectful of my limited upload speeds of my internet connection.
-Therefore it means that that my data is securely stored off-site in the cloud and is accessible wherever I might be whenever I might need it.
+Anyway, thanks to Carbonite runs silently in the background without any intervention on your part, doesn’t slow down the running of my computer and is respectful of the limited upload speeds of my internet connection.
+Therefore it means that my data is securely stored off-site in the cloud and is accessible wherever I might be whenever I might need it.